-Gabrielle Zevin’s debut, Margarettown, was a selection of the Barnes & Noble Discover Great New Writers program.
-The Hole We’re In was on Entertainment Weekly’s Must List and was a New York Times Editor’s Choice.
-Entertainment Weekly wrote, “Every day newspaper articles chronicle families battered by the recession, circling the drain in unemployment and debt or scraping by with minimum-wage jobs.
-But no novel has truly captured that struggle until now.”
-Publishers Weekly called the novel “a Corrections for our recessionary times.”
+Her debut, Margarettown, was a selection of the Barnes & Noble Discover Great New Writers program.
+The Hole We’re In was a New York Times Editor’s Choice title.
+Publishers Weekly called The Hole We’re In “a Corrections for our recessionary times.”

-Her best known young adult novel is Elsewhere.
-Elsewhere, an American Library Association Notable Children’s Book, was nominated for a Quill Award and received the Borders Original Voices Award.
-The book has been translated into over 20 languages.
+Her best known young adult novel is Elsewhere, an American Library Association Notable Children’s Book.
 Of Elsewhere, the New York Times Book Review wrote, “Every so often a book comes along with a premise so fresh and arresting it seems to exist in a category all its own… Elsewhere, by Gabrielle Zevin, is such a book.”

-She is the screenwriter of Conversations with Other Women (Helena Bonham Carter, Aaron Eckhart) for which she received an Independent Spirit Award Nomination.
+She is the screenwriter of Conversations with Other Women (Helena Bonham Carter, Aaron Eckhart) for which she received an Independent Spirit Award Nomination for Best First Screenplay.
 In 2009, she and director Hans Canosa adapted her novel Memoirs of a Teenage Amnesiac (ALA Best Books for Young Adults) into the Japanese film, Dareka ga Watashi ni Kiss wo Shita.
 She has also written for the New York Times Book Review and NPR’s All Things Considered.
 She began her writing career at age fourteen as a music critic for the Fort Lauderdale Sun-Sentinel.

 Zevin is a graduate of Harvard University.
-After many years on Manhattan’s Upper West Side, she recently moved to Silver Lake, Los Angeles.
+She lives in Los Angeles.